spencertipping/tau/doc/utf9.md

 ## Type-specific formats
 Most types are self-explanatory: the value, in big-endian where applicable, immediately follows the control byte and any size bytes.

+**NOTE:** the encoded size describes the data itself and doesn't include the control+size bytes.
+So `00011100 08 11 22 33 44 55 66 77 88` is a valid `u64` whose encoded size is 8, but which actually occupies 10 bytes.
+(In practice it would usually be encoded with `00011111` and skip the `08` size byte; I've just put a size byte in to demonstrate that it isn't counted.)

 ### Collections